mturk/svcbatch/README.md

   shell process launched from SvcBatch, and as base directory for **SVCBATCH_SERVICE_LOGS** in case the **-o** parameter was defined as relative path.

-## Custom Control Codes

-SvcBatch can send `CTRL_BREAK_EVENT` signal to its child processes.

-This allows programs like **java.exe** to act upon that signal.
-For example JVM will dump it's full thread stack in the same way as if user hit the `CTRL` and `Break` keys in interactive console.

-Use `svcbatch control [service name] 233` to send `CTRL_BREAK_EVENT` to all child processes.
-Again, as with log rotate, the **233** is our custom control code.

-* **Important**

-  This option is enabled at service install time with **-f:C** command switch option.

-  Do not send `CTRL_BREAK_EVENT` if the batch file runs a process that does not have a custom `CTRL_BREAK_EVENT` console handler.
-  By default the process will exit and the service will either fail.